mila411/rust-kafka-like/README.md

 ## CLI Features

-ilgrimage offers a comprehensive Command-Line Interface (CLI) to manage and interact with your message brokers efficiently.
+Pilgrimage offers a comprehensive Command-Line Interface (CLI) to manage and interact with your message brokers efficiently.
 Below are the available commands along with their descriptions and usage examples.

 ### start